sonusbeat/CRMApolloGraphQLCouse/README.md

 # React, Apollo, GraphQL Course

-This is a Udemy course tutorial repository.
+This is a Udemy course tutorial repository, with NextJs, Apollo and GraphQL.

 ## Create new token